dashersw/hakki/README.md

 * addRoleParents
 * removeRoleParents

+All the functions use promises and no callbacks.
+So if you rely on callbacks with node_acl, then you will have to refactor your code to use promises, and better yet, async / await.

-Currently, there's no Express middleware support.
+Also, currently there's no Express middleware support.

 Please refer to [node_acl](https://github.com/OptimalBits/node_acl)'s [README](https://github.com/OptimalBits/node_acl/blob/master/README.md#documentation) for detailed documentation.